 People with multiple sclerosis (MS) may also find swimming beneficial.
 Water makes the limbs buoyant, helping to support them during exercise.
 Water also provides a gentle resistance.

-In one study, a 20-week swimming program resulted in significant reduction of pain for people with MS. These people also showed improvements with symptoms like fatigue, depression, and disability.
+In , a 20-week swimming program resulted in significant reduction of pain for people with MS. These people also showed improvements with symptoms like fatigue, depression, and disability.
 Learn more about water therapy for MS.

 6. Torches calories